-In the analysis, the adhesive material is defined as multi-linear material model with plastic region starting from 30 MPa.
+In the analysis, the adhesive material is defined as a multi-linear material model with a plastic region starting from 30 MPa.
 If we observe the chart above, the stress-strain curve is almost linear up to 30 MPa.
 At around 71 MPa, this material fractures, indicated by a red star.
-In the analysis model, it is assumed that beyond this point, the multi-linear curve become a straight line.
-So basically, the FE material model of adhesive will become an elastic-perfectly model beyond fracture point.
+In the analysis model, it is assumed that beyond this point, the multi-linear curve becomes a straight line.
+So basically, the FE material model of adhesive will become an elastic-perfectly model beyond the fracture point.
 Therefore, failure will initiate when the VM stress equals fracture stress of ~71 MPa anywhere in the adhesive layer.

 As the force is applied, VM stress in the adhesive layer is tracked and shown in the following chart.
-Note that the chart is plotted against force/length, since it a 2D plane strain model.
+Note that the chart is plotted against force/length since it a 2D plane strain model.

-According to the chart above, VM stress flattens at ~71 MPa corresponding to force/length of 132 N. This implies failure of Araldite AW119 epoxy layer or rather initiation of failure as we know from the stress-strain plot.
+According to the chart above, VM stress flattens at ~71 MPa corresponding to force/length of 132 N. This implies a failure of Araldite AW119 epoxy layer or rather initiation of failure as we know from the stress-strain plot.
 It is of interest to see where this failure initiates by looking at the following contour plot of VM stress of adhesive layer.

 The peak stress initiates exactly at the bottom right node (or corner) and grows in the direction of the arrow.
 I added the arrow to show approximately the fracture line.
 Due to the symmetry of load and geometry, simultaneous failure will initiate in the top left corner and progress in the opposite direction.

 We just created our virtual experiment of a bonded connection.
-FE analysis provides additional information such as stress distribution in the adhesive layer as well as peel stress and shear stress across bond line.
+FE analysis provides additional information such as stress distribution in the adhesive layer as well as peel stress and shear stress across the bond lines.
 In my model, I define the bond line as a straight line passing through the middle of the adhesive layer.
-The peel stress is the normal stress along the bond line or in other words stress perpendicular to the adhesive layer.
+The peel stress is the normal stress along the bond line or in other words stresses perpendicular to the adhesive layer.
 The shear stress distribution along the bond line is also very important to understand.
-Both peel and shear stress along bond line are shown below.
+Both peel and shear stress along the bond line are shown below.

 A problem with a single lap joint is that, close to failure, the bonded plates (substrates) begin to bend.
 It is possible that instead of cohesive failure, we may get substrate failure.
 In order to test this, we can look at stress in aluminum plates at the moment of initiation of adhesive failure (shown below).
 Note that max stress in aluminum of around 274 MPa comes close to its yield strength of 280 MPa.
 If we had a stronger adhesive, substrate failure would have occurred first.

 If we have a single lap joint application, a single lap joint test makes sense since it will provide a complete picture of any failure mode: cohesive or substrate.
 Also, in most practical applications, single lap joints are very common.
-However, if we are primarily interested in the strength of a given adhesive, I suggest doing a double lap joint testing as this will eliminate bending of substrates while providing a true measure of adhesive shear strength.
+However, if we are primarily interested in the strength of a given adhesive, I suggest doing double lap joint testing as this will eliminate the bending of substrates while providing a true measure of adhesive shear strength.